 Dr Boris Mak Rehabilitation Medicine Trainee Award for Best Presentation

-- This award is open Australasian Faculty of Rehabilitation Medicine (AFRM) trainees residing in New Zealand only.
+This award is open to Australasian Faculty of Rehabilitation Medicine (AFRM) trainees residing in Aotearoa New Zealand only.

-- Trainees who apply will required to present at the Annual New Zealand Rehabilitation Medicine Symposium.
+- Trainees who apply will be required to present at the Annual New Zealand Rehabilitation Medicine Symposium.

 - The method of selection is to be competitive and judges will consider and select on the basis of the following criteria: